libreswitch/ops/docs/diagnostic_dev_guide.md

 #### CT script
 Run the following CT test to verify that the diag-dump command is properly working with the configuration changes:
 `make devenv_ct_test src/ops-supportability/test/diag_dump_test.py`

+## Frequently asked question
+1) How to handle requests for different features implemented by the same daemon ? diag-dump api passes feature name in callback function argument as char* .
+Use this argument to understand the requested feature and populate feature related information .

+2) What is size of diag-dump buffer ?
+   Developer will decide the diag-dump buffer length.

 ## References